yls-hub/yls-hub.github.io/_posts/2025-12-30-Antibiotics.md

 The financing community shares this pessimism.
 Between 2018–2023, private investment in antibiotics totaled $1.2B—42 times less than oncology.

-The reasons for exiting are multifaceted but largely boil down to economic returns – how fast and how much the company can recover the initial investment.
-A recent estimate shows that a new antibiotic needs $300M in annual revenue to be sustainable, yet most earn $15M–$50M per year.
-Developing antibiotics is tricker than other drugs:
+The reasons for exiting are multifaceted but primarily boil down to economic returns—how quickly and to what extent the company can recover its initial investment.
+Recent estimates indicate that a new antibiotic requires approximately $300 million in annual revenue to be sustainable, yet most generate only $15–$50 million per year.
+The financial return remains unfavorable because investment can hardly be paid back:

 I.	**Drug discovery**: discoverying and validating an antibiotics is harder.
 Bacteria evolve rapidly, often becoming resistant during development.
 II.	**Clinical Trials**: trials aim for “non-inferiority” to existing treatments, requiring costly comparisons to multiple standards of care.
 For drugs targeting deadly pathogens, patient enrollment is a challenge.